PK machine gun: Z111 ĐL7N and STrL-P (Vietnam)

 The ĐL7N is a copy of the PKMS, made with added picatinny rails, replacing the wooden stock with black synthetic stock, and a new Galil-style grip.

-The StrL-P, a more modernized variant based off of the PKP, was unveiled for the first time at the Exhibition of 80 Years of National Achievements at the Vietnam Exposition Center in Hanoi on 28 August 2025.
+The StrL-P, a more modernized variant based on the PKP, was unveiled for the first time at the Exhibition of 80 Years of National Achievements at the Vietnam Exposition Center in Hanoi on 28 August 2025.
 It incorporates a heavy barrel with a dual cooling system, ensuring sustained accuracy, durability, and service life.

 Mayak KM-7.62, KT-7.62 and KTM-7.62 (Ukraine)

 The Mayak KM-7.62 is a copy of the PKM, made to be lighter and easier to handle.
 It first appeared in 2011.
 The KT-7.62 and KTM-7.62 are copies of the PKT, first appearing in 2011.